newchuyalong/libgdx-learning/Internationalization-and-Localization.md

     So, if you're used to MessageFormat's syntax, remember that now single quotes never need to be escaped.

-## GWT Limitations ##
+## GWT Limitations and Compatibility ##

 As said before, the I18N system provided by LibGdx is cross-platform.
-However there are some limitations when it comes to the GWT back end.
+However there are some limitations when it comes to the GWT back-end.
 In particular:
-- The format syntax of `java.text.MessageFormat` is not fully supported.
+- **Simple format:** The format syntax of `java.text.MessageFormat` is not fully supported.
 You'll have to stick to a simplified syntax where formats are made only by their index, i.e. `{index}`.
 Format's type and style are not supported and cannot be used; otherwise an `IllegalArgumentException` is thrown.
-- Formats are never localized, meaning that the arguments passed to the `format` method are converted to a string with the `toString` method, so without taking into account the bundle's locale.
+- **Non localizable arguments:** Formats are never localized, meaning that the arguments passed to the `format` method are converted to a string with the `toString` method, so without taking into account the bundle's locale.

+If your application can run on both GWT and non-GWT back-ends, you should call [I18NBundle.setSimpleFormat(true)](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/utils/I18NBundle.html#setSimpleFormatter%28boolean%29) when the application starts.
+This way all subsequent invocations of the factory method `createBundle` will create bundles having the same behavior on all back-ends.
+This is necessary because usually formats like `{0}` are localizable on non-GWT back-ends.
+For example, let's consider the property `msg={0}` and the call `myBundle.format("msg", MathUtils.PI);`.
+If `simpleFormat` is set to `false` you'll get the localized string `3,14` for the Italian locale on a non-GWT back-end (notice the comma and the rounding) and the non-localized string `3.1415927` for the same locale on the GWT back-end.
+On the contrary, if `simpleFormat` is set to `true` you'll get the non-localized string `3.1415927` for any locale on any back-end.

 ## Multiple Bundles ##